ANIML SC 3530RW - Companion Animal and Equine Studies III

 Learning Activities SummaryThis course is delivered by face to face and online lectures, tutorials and practical classes.

-There will be 2-3 hours of lecture content, 1 hour tutorial and 2-3 hours of practical classes per week.
+There will be 2-3 hours of lecture content and 3-4 hours of practical classes or workshops per week.

 Students are expected to be prepared for practical classes and tutorials so that they are able to participate fully.